Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 Familiarize yourself with popular AI frameworks and libraries like TensorFlow, PyTorch, and scikit-learn.

-These tools simplify the implementation of complex AI models and algorithms, and will give you an understanding of Deep Learning.
+These tools are the building blocks of modern AI models and will give you an understanding of Deep Learning.

-Because you’ll be collaborating with other teams and stakeholders, you need to be able to work with people effectively.
+Because you’ll be collaborating with other teams and stakeholders, you need to be able to work and communicate with people effectively.

 The concepts here come up during interviews, so it's vital to learn them - even if you might never use them in your daily work.